tznind/DigitalRainScreensaver/README.md

 ## How to use

+Checkout the code from GitHub using the above green `Code<>` button on the website or using `git clone` from command line.

 Building requires the [dotnet sdk](https://dotnet.microsoft.com/en-us/download).

 After installing the SDK open a Terminal and navigate to the folder you checked out the code in and run: